 There is just a short walk down to Smoo Cave from the car park, roughly around 10 minutes.

 When is the Best Time of Year to Visit the Smoo Cave?

 When visiting this location, it is suggested to go between April and October, especially if you are wanting to do the boat tour, as these are weather dependent it is more likely that they are going to be running during these months, however, the weather can be very unpredictable at any time of the year in Scotland.
 This will also allow visitors to see more wildlife as well as have better visibility in the sky.

-Smoo Cave can get very busy too, so we would recommend visiting early in the day if you can, to beat the crowds.
+Smoo Cave can get very busy too, so we would recommend visiting early in the day or later in the day if you can, to beat the crowds.